ciscoheat/buddy/README.md

 - [x] Tutorial for general guidelines when doing BDD.
 - [x] More assertions for "should".
-- [ ] Ways to customize running and reporting of test suites.
+- [ ] Ways to customize running and reporting of specific test suites.
 - [ ] Nicer reporters (especially for the browser) with stack traces for failures.
 - [ ] Your choice!
 Send me a gmail (ciscoheat) or create an issue here.